AdobeDocs/marketo-measure.en/help/configuration-and-setup/marketo-measure-and-salesforce/marketo-measure-salesforce-objects.md

 ## Marketo Measure Fields {#marketo-measure-fields}

-Data captured by Marketo Measure’s Javascript will be pushed into the custom Marketo Measure Fields within our Marketo Measure Objects.
+Data captured by Marketo Measure's Javascript will be pushed into the custom Marketo Measure Fields within our Marketo Measure Objects.
 Certain fields will only be present on certain objects.
 For a glossary of all the Marketo Measure fields, please [click here](/help/introduction-to-marketo-measure/overview-resources/glossary-of-marketo-measure-fields.md).
 For a visualization of which Marketo Measure Object each Marketo Measure Field relates to, please [click here](/help/configuration-and-setup/marketo-measure-and-salesforce/marketo-measure-object-and-field-taxonomy.md).

 ## Marketo Measure Reports and Dashboards {#marketo-measure-reports-and-dashboards}